Dreamshala

 2. Poetry Foundation

-Poetry Foundation is a Chicago-based magazine founded in 1912, the oldest in the English-speaking world, wholly dedicated to monthly issues containing comprised of verses.
+Poetry Foundation is a Chicago-based magazine founded in 1912, the oldest in the English-speaking world, wholly dedicated to monthly issues comprised of verses.

-The magazine is known to be independent, unaffiliated with any university, institution, or organization, and it has always been this way.
+The magazine is known to be independent, and unaffiliated with any university, institution, or organization, and it has always been this way.
 They also don’t conform to any particular critical or poetic movement, school of aesthetics, etc.

 They publish renowned poets as well as give a chance to emerging talents to showcase their work on a prestigious platform.
 Lately, the magazine has been supporting newer talents more; one-third of its issues comprised of first-time poets and their brilliant work.